ddoddii/resume-plus-python-server/docs/api.md

         {
           "criteria": "Accuracy",
           "score": "1",
-          "rationale": "The answer does not provide any accurate information about context switching."
+          "rationale": "The answers does not provide any accurate information about context switching."
         },
         {
           "criteria": "Clarity",
           "score": "1",
-          "rationale": "The answer lacks clarity and does not effectively communicate any understanding of the concept."
+          "rationale": "The answers lacks clarity and does not effectively communicate any understanding of the concept."
         },
         {
           "criteria": "Relevance",
           "score": "1",
-          "rationale": "The answer is not relevant to the question and does not address the topic of context switching."
+          "rationale": "The answers is not relevant to the questions and does not address the topic of context switching."
         },
         {
           "criteria": "Depth",
           "score": "1",
-          "rationale": "The answer lacks depth and does not demonstrate any understanding or knowledge of context switching."
+          "rationale": "The answers lacks depth and does not demonstrate any understanding or knowledge of context switching."
         },
         {
           "criteria": "Coherence",
           "score": "1",
-          "rationale": "The answer is not coherent and does not present any logical or organized thoughts on the topic."
+          "rationale": "The answers is not coherent and does not present any logical or organized thoughts on the topic."
         }
       ]
     }